Manderby/NALib/readme.txt

 and consumer market.
 The code also contains many didactical comments which explain why the soure code is written as it is.

+Current version is 22.
+Branch "version23" contains the latest developments.

 NALib is short for "Not A Library", which means that NALib is not distributed as a static or dynamic library, but only as source files.